Tuya-Community/tuya-miniapp-demo/README.md

 ### Samples

-- Please use Smart Life app to scan code for experience
+- Please use Smart Life app to scan code for experience.
+- Please note that some information retrieval APIs may not be directly displayed in code previews; you can run them locally and check using `console.log`.

 #### Native Miniapp Sample Projects